aedobbyn/beer-data-science/compile.md

 **Split out Ingredients**

-* When we unnested ingredients, we just concatenated all of the ingredients for a given beer into a long string
-* If we want, we can split out the ingredients that were concatenated in `<ingredient>_name` with this `split_ingredients` function
+When we unnested ingredients, we just concatenated all of the ingredients for a given beer into a long string.
+If we want, we can split out the ingredients that were concatenated in `<ingredient>_name` with this `split_ingredients` function.

-* This takes a vector of `ingredients_to_split`, so e.g. `c("hops_name", "malt_name")` and creates one column for each type of ingredient (`hops_name_1`, `hops_name_2`, etc.)
+This takes a vector of `ingredients_to_split`, so e.g. `c("hops_name", "malt_name")` and creates one column for each type of ingredient (`hops_name_1`, `hops_name_2`, etc.).
+It's flexible enough to adapt if data in BreweryDB changes and a beer now has 15 hops where before the maximum number of hops a beer had was 10.

-* We `str_split` on the ingredient and get a list back
-* We find the max number of instances of an ingredient per beer, which will be the number of columns we're adding
-* For each new column we need, we create it, initialize it with NAs, and name it
-* Then for each element in our list of split up ingredients, if it exists, we add it to the correct column in our df

 ```r